 Data privacy and security

-Only you can see your Briefing email, which summarizes information directly from your Office 365 mailbox.
+Only you can see your Briefing email, which summarizes existing information that’s already available directly in your Office 365 mailbox.
 It’s GDPR compliant, and you can unsubscribe at any time with the Unsubscribe link at the end of every email.